Posted: March 30, 2021

 Cleefs, Reserve Chardonnay, 2018 - £13.30

-At just £13.30 (or £11.30 when buying six bottles or more), this premium wine is aged in the barrel for eight months, giving it an oaky edge alongside its natural flavours of soft stone fruits.
+At just £13.30, this premium wine is aged in the barrel for eight months, giving it an oaky edge alongside its natural flavours of soft stone fruits.
 Ideal for eating with rich fish dishes such as salmon or trout.

 Aged for 11 months on its lees, this organic Chenin Blanc from Laibach is both rich and creamy.
 Made from the oldest vineyard on the farm, this wine features no additives and benefits from cool maritime conditions.
 A sophisticated white, which pairs perfectly with shellfish or spicy dishes.